guschiavon/rebelay/_posts/2023-07-28-diary-of-a-first-descent-canyoning-in-new-zealand.md

 ![](/uploads/nz-aspiring-bedford-03-00011.jpg){: width="1886" height="2641"}

-The open room provides enough space on river-right to shelter from increment weather if worse comes to worse.
+The open room provides enough space on river-right to shelter from inclement weather if worse comes to worse.
 It also leads into another deep section, the dark corridor providing no clues of the upcoming obstacles.
 We use a hand line to traverse around the wall and reach the belay.
 A 10m overhang gets us in; we reach the edge and as Ben and David continue the progression.
 I look from above, the ambiance is powerful.
 The rock adorned with quartz lines, stripped from vegetation, damp from the ever-present spray, glowing with the faint light that reaches down.
 We’re in the guts of the Bedford Canyon.

 ![](/uploads/nz-aspiring-bedford-03-00017.jpg){: width="3008" height="1692"}